FAMILY LAW ARBITRATION SCHEME

 (g) the Civil Partnership Act 2004 Sched.5, or Sched.7, Part 1, para.2 (financial relief after overseas dissolution).

 2.3 The Scheme does not apply to disputes directly concerning:

-The scope of art 2.1 is very wide, embracing all forms of financial property disputes arising from relationship breakdown in a family context.
-The essential question here is: is this a financial or property dispute which could be heard in the Family Division?
-It is possible that other related issues such as a partnership issue could also be brought within the ambit of the arbitration.
-Whether a dispute is suitable for arbitration will be decided by the arbitrator or IFLA, after considering the ARB1 and any representations from the parties: see arts 4.4.
+The scope of art 2.1 is very wide, embracing all forms of financial and property disputes arising from relationship breakdown in a family context.
+The essential question here is: is this a financial or property dispute which could be heard in the Family Court?
+If so, it will fall within the scope of the Scheme.
+It is possible that other related issues such as a partnership issue may also be brought within the ambit of the arbitration.
+Whether a dispute is suitable for arbitration will be decided by the arbitrator or IFLA, after considering the Form ARB1 and any representations from the parties: see art 4.4.
 See also art 7.2 below for the arbitrator’s power to terminate an arbitration once commenced.